Rainymood/rainymood.github.io/_posts/2020-08-20-how-to-add-new-kernel-in-jupyter-notebook.md

 (data-science) $ ...
 ```

-## Step 3: Add the kernel to you jupyter notebook
+## Step 3: Add the kernel to your Jupyter notebook

 Finally, **while you are still in your virtualenv** `data-science`, add your
 kernel to your jupyter notebook with the following command.